ThejaX129/Customstyles/README.md

 Note:when loading github url into your page, it may take a number of tries to get the content to refresh.

-{:.greyHighlight}I am working with IT to resolve the bug.
+{:.intro-paragraph}I am working with IT to resolve the bug.
 If you have just done an update in GitHub, then the already existing function for styles will be added

 # Testing